-London Food Link’s Ethical Eats team helps businesses identify practical steps towards becoming more sustainable, to share their experiences of doing so, and to promote their good work.
+From 2010 to 2013, London Food Link’s Ethical Eats team helped businesses identify practical steps towards becoming more sustainable, to share their experiences of doing so, and to promote their good work.

-It also devises campaigns, to raise awareness of the issues surrounding sustainability in the restaurant and catering sector, and to encourage businesses to improve their practices.
+It also devised campaigns, to raise awareness of the issues surrounding sustainability in the restaurant and catering sector, and to encourage businesses to improve their practices.

 For more information on consumer attitudes to sustainable dining download the London Food Link report One Planet Dining.